aakashmanjrekar11/ChatGPT-Clone/README.md

 ## Methods

-I have made use of the [`text-davinci-003`](https://beta.openai.com/docs/models/gpt-3) model, which is the most capable GPT-3 model.
+- I have made use of the [`text-davinci-003`](https://beta.openai.com/docs/models/gpt-3) model, which is the most capable GPT-3 model.
 It can do any task the other models can do, often with higher quality, longer output and better instruction-following.
 Also supports [inserting](https://beta.openai.com/docs/guides/completion/inserting-text) completions within text.

-"We trained this model using Reinforcement Learning from Human Feedback (RLHF), using the same methods as [InstructGPT](https://openai.com/blog/instruction-following/), but with slight differences in the data collection setup.
-We trained an initial model using supervised fine-tuning: human AI trainers provided conversations in which they played both sides—the user and an AI assistant.
-We gave the trainers access to model-written suggestions to help them compose their responses.
-We mixed this new dialogue dataset with the InstructGPT dataset, which we transformed into a dialogue format.
-Using these reward models, we can fine-tune the model using [Proximal Policy Optimization](https://openai.com/blog/openai-baselines-ppo/).
-We performed several iterations of this process." --- [OpenAI Blog](https://openai.com/blog/chatgpt/)
+- Tested and deployed the chat-bot with a lower sampling-temperature value so that it takes lesser risks and gives well-defined answers.

 ![](https://cdn.openai.com/chatgpt/draft-20221129c/ChatGPT_Diagram.svg)
 _Photo credits: [OpenAI Blog](https://openai.com/blog/chatgpt/)_

-## Usage

-## Support
+## Contributions

+This project is open to contributions, so if you want to submit any bug reports, suggestions, improvements then please open an issue and I'll get back to you.
+Thank you!

 ## Acknowledgment

 Huge thanks to [Adrian Hajdin - JS Mastery](https://github.com/adrianhajdin) for coming up with the idea and implementation.
 Make sure to check out his channel 🤝

+## License

+This project is licensed under the MIT License.